fenna/twitter_analysis/README.md

 Program to fetch twitter messages, analyse the word counts and visualize them with a word cloud

 ## Requirements
-The program is writte in Python3 with the following externeral packages:
+The program is writte in Python3 with the following (externeral) packages:

-twitter-api
+* twitter-api
-tweepy
+* tweepy
-yaml
+* yaml
-stop_words
+* stop_words
-langid
+* langid
-sqlite3
+* sqlite3
+* collections

 ### Change settings
-The application uses serveral settings such as database name, seach key words etc which can be easily changed in the settings file present in the project.
+The application uses serveral settings such as database name, search key words etc which can be easily changed in the settings file present in the project.

 Open config.yaml and change the setting.

 ## Run the program